 Stable government

-In this style of governance, all decisions are made by a single person, with no input from others.
+In this style of governance, all decisions are made by a single person with no input from others.
 Since people only obey orders without questions, this could result in a stable nation.
 There were 12 dictators in the world as of November 2017 who had been in power for at least 25 years.
 16 additional world leaders have been in office for at least 15 years.

 As soon as a dictatorship takes hold in society, the crime rate quickly decreases

-Although the crime rate frequently increases in a dictatorship because various laws are passed, occasionally at the leader’s, which makes certain behaviours illegal, what we typically think of as criminal activity declines under this authoritarian system.
+Although the crime rate frequently increases in a dictatorship because various laws are passed, occasionally at the leader’s, which makes certain behaviors illegal, what we typically think of as criminal activity declines under this authoritarian system.
 A significant deterrent against activities detrimental to society is the quick, frequently severe punishment meted out when a criminal act occurs.

 Less chance for corruption

-A dictator is very strict about the laws, ordinances, fines, imprisonment and rewards.
+A dictator is very strict about the laws, ordinances, fines, imprisonment, and rewards.
 Because of this, his subordinate is less likely to be corrupt.

 Efficiency